Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

 - Note: These forms must indicate:

-- Utah voter registration card
+- A Utah voter registration card;

-- Utah driver’s license or identification card
+- A Utah driver license or identification card;

-- Utah vehicle registration
+- A Utah vehicle registration;

-- Evidence of employment in Utah
+- Evidence of employment in Utah;

-See Domiciliary Tie Deadlines here
+See Military/Veteran Domiciliary Tie Requirements

 For the immediate family member (Spouse or Dependent Child) of a U.S. Military Veteran who is applying, the following criteria is required: